compi-migui/tfg-doc/src/md/50_methodology.md

 >
 > [@vidal_structural_2020, p.7-8]

-As an aid in visualizing how this relates to the data used in this work, [@Eq:data-matrix-substituted] shows the same matrix substituting values from [@Tbl:input-data-comparison].
+As an aid in visualizing how this relates to the data used in this final degree thesis, [@Eq:data-matrix-substituted] shows the same matrix substituting values from [@Tbl:input-data-comparison].

 $$
 \mathbf{X} = x_{i,j}^{k,l} =